The rise of data-driven weather forecasting: Data and a case-study

 A comparison against SYNOP observations helps demonstrate the forecast performance from a user perspective.
 Nevertheless, in-situ observations have their drawbacks: the quality of the measurements is not perfect, the stations are not distributed homogeneously over the verification domain, and measurements can suffer discontinuity at a given station.
 Also, representativeness is a major concern when comparing model output with a point observation that might not be representative of the surrounding area.
 This representativeness issue is partially addressed here by an orography correction applied to the 2m temperature forecasts \citep[see for example][]{ingleby2015}.

-An illustration of a forecast and observation is provided in Fig.~\ref{fig:case} where we include the ensemble forecast run operationally at ECMWF (ENS).
-The 50-member ensemble has a horizontal-grid resolution of 18km for the period considered here.
+An illustration of a forecast and observation is provided in Fig.~\ref{fig:case}.
 The forecast evolution over consecutive starting times shows that the ensemble spread becomes smaller as we approach the observation date.
 In Sondankyl{\"a} (Finland), -29$^\circ$C was observed on that occasion.
 The PGW forecast has an earlier hint of the event severity than the IFS forecast, but both overestimated the temperature significantly to a similar degree.
-In the corresponding maps, PGW forecasts appear smoother than IFS forecasts, deprived of smaller scale structures, both on day 2 and day 6.
+In the corresponding maps, PGW forecasts appear smoother than IFS forecasts, deprived of smaller scale structures.
 This first subjective assessment of a single case study agrees with the statistical analysis of the forecast performance discussed in the next section.